krammey/Electricity-Access-Repo/readme.md

 This application was built as a final class project at the University of Texas at Austin.

-Katrina Ramirez-Meyers
+By: Katrina Ramirez-Meyers

 May 11, 2018

 ## Tabs

+The following tabs use different methods to visualize percentages of world populations with access to electricity.

 #### Global Access by Year
 Select a year for a map of electricity access to be generated.